CARRTLABUSF/UnityChallenge24/README.md

 - Unity Coding Skills
 - Web technology integration skills

 Each category will have different levels.
-You don't have to complete all of them to submit the challenge, but each level evaluates a unique skill useful for our projects.
+You don't have to complete all of them to submit the challenge, you free to go above and beyond at each level.

 ## Unity Coding Skills Challenge
 ### Level 1: Moving Laser Hand

 **Task**:
-- Modify the script `HandController.cs` to make the hand move back and forth in the scene
+- Modify the scripts make the hand move back and forth in the scene
 - Next modify `LaserHand.cs` to use Physics Raycasts to destroy the sphere when the hand in front of it.